2018 NB High School Programming Competition

-The 2017 NB High School Programming Competition was held on Friday, May 12th on the Saint John campus of UNB.
+The 2018 NB High School Programming Competition will be held on Friday, May 4th, on the Saint John campus of UNB.

 - First place (Bernice MacNaughton), with the family members of Bill Davis awarding the trophy named after him.